sofatutor/ec2.nip.io/README.md

 # Fork of nip.io

-This is a fork of http://nip.io with some neat changes.
+This is a fork of http://nip.io with some neat changes...

 ## About